-You long for a trip to Paris to stand on top of the Eiffel Tower and look down on the world from one of the most romantic spots on the planet.
+You dream of visiting Paris to stand atop the Eiffel Tower and gaze out over one of the most romantic views in the world.

 To make sure you don’t miss out on the best attractions, we’ve also put together a list of the top 10 best things to do in Paris.